 See what NTCA members are saying about the value of the FRS Grant Program and why it makes for such a critical investment in our rural communities.

 These incredible communities each reflect the culture of vision, service and innovation at the heart of rural America.
-Their winning projects will help rural communities across the United States overcome an array of challenges, including access to technology, improving educational offerings, combating the opioid crisis, and providing telemedicine and first responder services to rural areas.
+Their winning projects will help rural communities across the United States overcome an array of challenges, including access to technology, improving educational offerings, and providing telemedicine and first responder services to rural areas.

 Congratulations to our winners and thank you to our generous sponsors who made these investments possible!